 We’ll explore the island’s spruce forest, tide pools, and striking vistas, and take a boat trip to Eastern Egg Rock to see Atlantic puffins.
 The week includes opportunities to learn new skills through workshops on photography or sketching, journaling and painting, plus longer blocks of time to immerse yourself in your art.
 This program is ideal for beginners as well as experienced artists and photographers.

 No experience or talent needed!
 Just a desire to experience and enjoy birds in fresh, new ways.
 See Sample 2017 Schedule

-Photography Track- This session is scheduled at the height of nesting season, so you’ll have opportunities to photograph birds and chicks--including osprey, eagles, puffins, terns, and songbirds--at their most active and colorful time of year.
-In addition to birds on Hog Island, we’ll visit several mainland hot spots and photograph puffins and terns on Eastern Egg Rock while aboard the Snowgoose III.
-You’ll also be able to take advantage of magical dawn light and evening sunsets to photograph island landscapes.
-Photographers Drew Fulton and Derrick Jackson will offer daily skill sessions and share their expertise in the field.
+Photography Track- In addition to honing your bird photography skills, you’ll be able to take advantage of magical dawn light and evening sunsets to photograph island landscapes.
 National Geographic Photographer Drew Fulton and former Boston Globe columnist and photographer Derrick Jackson will offer daily skill sessions and share their expertise in the field.